Tipped wage: Advocates

 One such advocate is called Restaurant Opportunities Centers United (ROCUnited).
 This group is a non-profit organization who stands for those within the restaurant industry and calls for changes to be made.
 They talk about the demographics within the restaurant industry such as 54% of those who work in the restaurant industry are women and they share the struggles with those that have some of the lowest paying jobs within the restaurant industry.
-A recent 2020 analysis of restaurants post pandemic stated more than a third of all women working in the restaurant industry are mothers, and well over half are single moms.
-The state of the restaurant business following the pandemic says nearly six million restaurant workers lost their jobs.
+A recent 2020 analysis of restaurants post-pandemic stated more than a third of all women working in the restaurant industry are mothers, and well over half are single mothers.
+The state of the restaurant business following the COVID-19 pandemic is that nearly six million restaurant workers lost their jobs.
 Poverty statistics for these workers is that 16.5% of tipped restaurant workers are in poverty and 17.6% of back-of-house workers are in poverty.
 On a national average as well, the U.S. livable wage is $31.90 where the tipped subminimum wage is $2.13, and the average minimum wage is $7.25.

 Research has been done as well regarding tipped minimum wage when it comes to restaurant management and owners and how they have control over tips and the wages of the employees.
 The researchers present that a tipped minimum wage is just a way to control the labor of their employees and it also allows for owners to have more control.
 Employees have no control over how much they are tipped, as that is based on the customer's discretion.
 ROCUnited also looks to start campaigns to bring awareness to those not associated with the restaurant industry and to give workers voices.
 There is evidence that citizens might not know because it is information that is kept from them by those higher up within the industry.
 For example, the ROCUnited found through a federal review there was fraud within hour and wage reporting and some restaurants were not making up for the money they owed their employees.
 This led to $5.5 million in back pay and $2.5 million in penalties.

 There is the concept that when it comes to increasing pay in limited time restaurants or positions, there will be a decrease in employment which can hurt the overall restaurant and even the service industry as a whole.
 This research also shows the breakdown of who and what job position is in the category for making less than minimum wage and those that are making minimum wage.
 For example, within a chart given, the tipped occupations are waitstaff, bartenders, and attendants.
 On the other side, those that are non-tipped occupations are cashier, cook, dishwasher, food-service managers, and counter attendants.
 According to the chart, waitstaff is the highest percentage of those that are less than minimum wage at 44%.